kuzudb/kuzu/CONTRIBUTING.md

 * Avoid large pull requests - they are much less likely to be merged as they are incredibly hard to review.
 * We reserve full and final discretion over whether or not we will merge a pull request.
 Adhering to these guidelines is not a complete guarantee that your pull request will be merged.

-Thank you for your contribution to Kùzu!
+Thank you for your contribution to Kuzu!
 We're grateful for your time and effort, and we look forward to working with you.